The Japanese Garden Among the Buildings of Tokyo

 Japanese gardens represent a very significant Zen punctuation in a travel itinerary, especially in megalopolis.
 Despite the concrete and electric vastness it represents, Tokyo doesn't forget its historic green lungs, for example Koishikawa Korakuen or Shinjuku Gyoen.

-In Tsukiji district, near the famous fish market, are the Hama-Rikyu gardens which offer a nice relaxing walk.
-The main point of interest is the view around Shinori no Ike pond.
-The water level fluctuates following tides.
-Don't forget to visit Nakajima teahouse, directly overlooking the pond.
-It's even possible, directly from within the gardens (north-east), to catch a water shuttle to Tokyo Bay via Sumida River.
+In Tsukiji district, near the famous former fish market, the Hama-Rikyu gardens offer a nice relaxing walk.
+The main point of interest is the view around Shinori no Ike pond which is filled by seawater from the Tokyo Bay.
+The water level consequently fluctuates with the tides.
+Don't forget to visit Nakajima teahouse, directly overlooking the pond, you’ll be sure to have a relaxing time!

 Behind Hama-Rikyu tall trees emerge modern residential buildings and offices of expensive square meter.
-After all, we aren't so far from Ginza or even Tokyo center, and therefore the business districts.
-During their lunch break, some employees of nearby Shiodome district come to enjoy their bento and the stunning views.
+After all, we aren't so far from Ginza or even Tokyo center, and therefore from the business districts.
+During their lunch break, some employees of nearby Shiodome district come to enjoy their bento 🍱 and the stunning views.

 To enjoy an original point of view on Hama Rikyu, we recommend to go to the observation deck at the top of the nearby Dentsu building, for a sight encompassing the garden and up to the Bay.